On The Fairness Impacts of Hardware Selection in Machine Learning: Missing proofs

 where $\bm{H}_{\bm{x}}^{\ell}$ represents the Hessian loss associated with a sample $\bm{x} \in D_a$ from group $a$.
 The above follows Weily's inequality which states that for any two symmetric matrices $A$ and $B$, $\lambda(A + B) \leq \lambda(A) + \lambda(B)$.

-Next, we will derive an upper bound on the Hessian loss associated with a sample $\bm{x}$.
-First, based on the chain rule a closed-form expression for the Hessian loss associated with a sample $\bm{x}$ can be written as follows:
+Next, we will derive an upper bound on the Hessian loss associated to a sample $\bm{x}$.
+First, based on the chain rule a closed form expression for the Hessian loss associated to a sample $\bm{x}$ can be written as follows:

 The next follows from that

 Applying the Weily inequality again on the R.H.S.~of Equation \ref{eq:hessian_sample}, we obtain:

 The statement of Theorem \ref{thm:hessian_norm_bound} is obtained combining Equations \ref{eq:hessian_bound} with \ref{eq:hessian_decompose}. \end{proof}